CW-Khristos/scripts/AVProducts/README.md

     - Moved code to retrieve Ven AV Product XMLs to 'Get-AVXML' function to allow dynamic loading of Vendor XMLs and fallback to validating each AV Product from each supported Vendor
     - Began expansion of metrics to include 'Detection Types' and "Active Detections" based on Sophos' infection status and detected threats registry keys
     - Cleaned up formatting for legibility for CLI and within NCentral
+ - 0.1.9
+    - Optimization and more bugfixes
+    - Working on finalizing looping routines to check for each AV Product for each Vendor both on Servers and Workstations; plan to move this to a function to avoid duplicate code
+    - Finalizing moving away from using WMI calls to check status and only using it to check for installed AV Products
+    - 'AV Product Status', 'Real-Time Scanning', and 'Definition Status' will now report how script obtained information; either from WMI '(WMI Check)' or from Registry '(REG Check)'
+    - Workstations will still report the Real-Time Scanning and Definitions status via WMI; but plan to remove this output entirely
+    - Began adding in checks for AV Components' Versions, Last Software Update Timestamp, Last Definition Update Timestamp, and Last Scan Timestamp
 ***
 # .TODO
     Still need more AV Product registry samples for identifying keys to monitor for relevant data